OpenST/openst.js/README.md

 ```

-##### Fund ERC20 tokens
+###### Fund ERC20 tokens

-Now we will fund ERC20 tokens to token holder contract address for example execute rule to run.
+The token holder contract address must be funded with Branded Tokens for the transfer rule to be executed

 ```js
 // Fund ERC20 tokens to the tokenHolderAddress